 Myth: Counting calories is necessary in an attempt to lose body-fat.

 Truth: All calories are not created equal and have different affects on the body.
 Make calories count instead of counting calories.
+Input your information to educate yourself real truth free slots cleopatra.

 Myth: No pain = No gain.